S-Temple/637Assignment3/seng637-a3-Team6.md

         return (value >= this.lower && value <= this.upper);
     }

-The last 7.1% is from the last return statement only ever being evaluated to true as false can only occur if the lower bound is greater then the upper. lower will never be higher then upper as there are no setter methods and the constructor prevents a Range object from being created with lower higher then upper.
+The last 7.1% is from the final return statement only ever being evaluated to true as false can only occur if the lower bound is greater then the upper. lower will never be higher then upper as there are no setter methods and the constructor prevents a Range object from being created with lower higher then upper.

 52.2% coverange of getLength